 "The Last Question" contains examples of:

 - 20 Minutes into the Future: The story opens in 2061 AD, over a hundred years into the future from when this was published, and still somewhat similar to modern day, while characters celebrate that all energy generation has been changed over to a version of solar power that is sufficient for all the world's needs.
-The next scene jump, however, places the setting into Next Sunday A.D. territory.
+The next scene jump, however, places the setting many thousands of years in the future.

 - Absent Aliens: Aliens are never seen, despite the story taking us all the way to the end of the universe.
 Humanity is allowed to freely colonize the entire universe with casual intergalactic travel.